Infrared phases of 2d QCD: Infrared dynamics of QCD

 \subsection{Minimal models}

-It is interesting to note that the minimal models~\cite{10.1007/3-540-09238-2_102,BELAVIN1984333,FRIEDAN198537,Petersen:1985bs,Goddard:1984vk,Boucher:1986bh,DiVecchia:1986fwg}, a celebrated family of $2d$ CFTs, also appear in the infrared of QCD gauge theories.
-We already noticed three instances of this phenomenon so far, where we found QCD theories that flow to the $c=1/2$ and $c=7/10$ theories in the infrared.
+It is interesting to note that (both SUSY and non-SUSY) minimal models~\cite{10.1007/3-540-09238-2_102,BELAVIN1984333,FRIEDAN198537,Petersen:1985bs,Goddard:1984vk,Boucher:1986bh,DiVecchia:1986fwg}, a celebrated family of $2d$ CFTs, also appear in the infrared of QCD gauge theories.
+We already noticed three instances of this phenomenon so far, where we found QCD theories that flow to Ising, tri-critical Ising, and a compact boson at the SUSY radius $R^2=3$ in the infrared (the latter being the first $\mathcal N=2$ minimal model).
 Here we describe some families of QCD theories that realize all the minimal models.
 The examples are by no means exhaustive: there are many other QCD theories that also flow to minimal models in the infrared.
 In order to simplify the discussion, in this and subsequent examples we shall make no distinction between the bosonized/fermionized versions of a given CFT, and we will not be careful with certain discrete quotients of the gauge group (so for example $SO(4)=SU(2)\times SU(2)$).

 \paragraph{Virasoro minimal models.} Consider the following QCD theories:

 Their infrared is

 and we claim that these are both coset realizations of $\mathcal M_k$.
 Indeed, they can both be written as